wazuh/wazuh-documentation/source/user-manual/wazuh-indexer-tuning.rst

 Changing the number of replicas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The number of replicas can be changed dynamically using the Wazuh indexer API.
 In a single-node cluster, the number of replicas should be set to zero.
+This is accomplished by running the following command.

 .. code-block:: bash